tmpfs/async-validate/README.md

 #### Type

-Add a `type` field to a rule to indicate that the field must be a `typeof` the specified type.
+Add a `type` field to a rule to indicate that the field must be of the specified type.
 Recognised type values are:

 * `string`
 * `number`